Get Your Estimate Today

 Factors that Contribute to Hazardous Tree Conditions

-• Tree species: Some species of trees are naturally more prone to certain types of structural weaknesses or disease.
-For example, some species of pine are more susceptible to pine wilt disease, which can cause the tree to rapidly decline and become hazardous.
+• Tree species: Some species of trees are naturally more prone to certain types of structural weaknesses or diseases.

 • Age: As trees age, they can become more vulnerable to decay, disease, and structural weaknesses.
 Older trees are also more susceptible to wind damage and are more likely to fall during a storm.